open-ortho/open-ortho.github.io/index.md

 The problem is not the software vendors.
 It is the ecosystem — and what vendors have been taught to believe about how to make money.

 Vendor lock-in is a well-established and genuinely effective business model.
 Once a provider is deeply integrated into a platform, switching costs are enormous.
 Vendors know this, and naturally build around it.
 This is not malice — it is rational behavior in the absence of a better model.
 What most vendors have not yet considered is that interoperability-based business models exist, have been proven in other industries, and have the potential to explode the market rather than carve it up.
+[See how open standards change the economics for vendors →]({% link _pages/vendors.md %})

 History is full of industries that made this transition.
 Screws and bolts were once proprietary to each manufacturer — until thread standards emerged and hardware became interchangeable.
 Electrical outlets, train gauges, shipping pallets, and telephone signaling all went through the same shift: fragmentation first, then standardization, then an explosion in trade, tooling, and innovation that no single proprietary player could have achieved alone.
 Global market has skyrocketed.

 Shipping containers are perhaps the clearest example.
 Before them, freight moved as loose cargo — individual bags, boxes, and crates loaded and unloaded by hand, with goods lost, stolen, or damaged along the way.
 Standardized containers changed everything.
 Today, if you asked a courier to ship your goods without using standard containers, they would not negotiate a workaround.
 They would tell you to deliver it yourself — because no serious logistics operation would regress to that world.

 That is the world we want for clinical software.
 And the state we are in today — before that shift — is exactly the state freight was in before the container.
+[Read more about how standardization transformed other industries →]({% link _pages/what.md %})

 ---